theoshiao/data-decal-resumes/README.md

 * Jobs interested in: City Councilwoman, Midwest Regional Director of the National Parks Service, Governor of Indiana

 ###### Theodore Shiao
 * I am a student at UC Berkeley studying Computer Science and Business.
-I succesfully turned a good GPA into a mediocre one.
-I like being a student.
-I believe that the three most important things in life are a good GPA.
-This semester I am going to be very busy.
+This semester, I'm going to be very busy.
+I like being a student because we have a lot of freedom, and for the most part can do whatever we want.
+I like to eat food and try new things.
+I also like Kanye West.
 * Jobs interested in: Adidas Sponsored NBA Player, Food Vlogger, Professional Chef

 ###### [Name of Person that Resume 2 is about]